Laurent Sequences, Extended Rota Algebras and Categorical Discretization of Dynamical Systems: Introduction

-In \cite{TempestaJDE}, the notion of \textit{Rota differential algebra} has been introduced and further studied in \cite{RRT2025}, \cite{RT2024}.
-It is a pair $\left(\mathcal{F_{\mathcal{L}}},\mathcal{Q}\right)$ where $(\mathcal{F_L}, +,\cdot, *)$ is an algebra of formal power series on a mesh $\mathcal{L}$ of points, endowed with an associative and commutative product ``*'', and $\mathcal{Q}$ is a \textit{delta operator} \cite{Rota} that acts as a derivation with respect to this product.
-In particular, this standpoint allows to consider ordinary difference operators as derivations under suitable function products.
-The idea of an adapted product, ensuring for difference operators the validity of the Leibniz rule, was proposed in the important papers \cite{Ward}, \cite{BF}.
-An analogous product has appeared, in a different context, in the theory of linear operators acting on polynomial spaces \cite{ismail}.
+We shall introduce the notion of \textit{extended Rota differential algebra} as a pair $\left (\mathcal{F_{\mathcal{L}}},\mathcal{Q}\right )$ where $(\mathcal{F_{L}}, +,\cdot , *)$ is an algebra of formal Laurent series on a mesh $\mathcal{L}$ of points, endowed with an associative and commutative product ``*''; besides, $\mathcal{Q}$ is a \textit{delta operator} \cite{Rota} that acts as a derivation with respect to this product.
+This notion generalizes that of Rota algebra, introduced in \cite{TempestaJDE} and further studied in \cite{RRT2025}, \cite{RT2024}, where standard formal power series were considered.

+In particular, this standpoint allows one to consider ordinary difference operators as derivations under suitable function products.
+The idea of an adapted product of polynomials, ensuring for difference operators the validity of the Leibniz rule, was proposed in the important papers \cite{Ward}, \cite{BF}.

+An analogous polynomial product has appeared, in a different context, in the theory of linear operators acting on polynomial spaces \cite{ismail}.
 The collection of all Rota algebras $\mathcal{R} (\mathcal{F}) $ represents a subcategory of the category of associative algebras \cite{Mac Lane}.